Why do you want to lose weight?

 4. Regulate your cortisol

 Cortisol is our stress hormone produced by our adrenal glands.
 We naturally need cortisol to stay alive but most of us have developed a dysfunctional cortisol rhythm that leads to high blood sugar levels, excess abdominal fat, and an inability to lose weight.
 Dysfunctional cortisol rhythms are caused by chronic stress.
-Initially, your cortisol levels will be abnormally high, but this becomes unsustainable for your adrenal glands and eventually they will crash resulting in abnormally low cortisol levels.
+Initially, your cortisol levels will be abnormally high, but this becomes unsustainable for your body and your brain turns off the adrenal glands resulting in low levels of cortisol.
 It is best to do what you can now to avoid adrenal dysfunction since it can be a difficult recovery.
 Put a stress management plan into action right now.
 Consider cognitive behavioral therapy to address your stress response at the root and consider yoga, meditation, biofeedback, and breathing therapies to manage your stress.
 Your plan must include some form of daily breathing therapy.
 Our breath is one of the most powerful tools when it comes to our health, but unfortunately, we all walk around breathing wrong.

 5. Shape up your gut bacteria